mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/directory-structure.md

 ## Module Structure

-Modules are currently top-level folders that need to have a //_config.php//-file present.
+Modules are currently top-level folders that need to have a *_config.php*-file present.
 They should follow the same conventions as posed in "Custom Site Structure"

 Example Forum: